• Skip to primary navigation

 US Customary - Convert to Metric

-• 1 slab baby back ribs - pork spare ribs also are fine here
+• 1 slab baby back ribs - OR pork spare ribs or St. Louis Ribs

 • 2 tablespoons BBQ sauce

-Suggested rub or use ½ cup of another rub
+Suggested rub or use ยฝ cup of another rub

-• 4 ½ teaspoons Diamond Crystal kosher salt
+• 4 ยฝ teaspoons Diamond Crystal kosher salt - see salt note below

-• Clean the ribs by stripping the membrane off the inside of the ribs.
-Trim any fatty areas as much as possible and look for bone chips from the processing.
+• Clean the ribs by stripping the membrane off the inside.
+Trim any fatty areas as much as possible, and look for bone chips from the processing.

-• You may use the rub of your choice or make the suggested rub. ¼ cup brown sugar, 4 ½ teaspoons diamond crystal kosher salt, 11/2 teaspoon chili powder, ½ teaspoon garlic powder, ½ teaspoon onion powder, and ½ teaspoon black pepper.
+• You may use the rub of your choice or make the suggested rub. ยผ cup brown sugar, 4 ยฝ teaspoons diamond crystal kosher salt, 1 ยฝ teaspoon chili powder, ยฝ teaspoon garlic powder, ยฝteaspoon onion powder, and ยฝ teaspoon black pepper.
 Stir together in a small bowl.

 mixing 8311 dry rub in small bowl

-• Pat dry with a paper towel.
-A light coat of good quality liquid smoke can be applied at this time.
-Sprinkle heavily with the rub and rub in on all sides.
-If you are using my suggested rub, you only need half the recipe per slab of ribs.
+• Pat dry with a paper towel and optionally apply a light coat of good-quality liquid smoke.
+Sprinkle heavily with the rub and rub it in on all sides.

 dry rub applied to baby back ribs